 Let’s determine what version of Node we are running now:

-We see that we are running a much newer version of Node 6.x so we know we have been successful!
+We see that we are running the latest version of Node so we know we have been successful!

 Major Version Upgrades